-There was a spring in Sweet Hollow, around the intersection of Chichester Road and Sweet Hollow Road.
-It was called Mountain Mist Springs, and the water from there was used in the early 20th century, bottled and shipped to Montauk to treat soldiers returning from the Spanish American War suffering from yellow fever.
-Certainly the spring was known of much earlier, and being a spring, it was likely considered a dangerous, and quite possibly a haunted place.
+We continued on walking, “Certainly the spring was known of much earlier, and being a spring, it was likely considered a dangerous, and quite possibly a haunted place.
 Certainly the kind of place that a mother would warn children to stay away from, even employing what are affectionately called mommy lies to keep them away.

-It was near this spot that according to one legend, a house once stood where Mary and her family lived.
-As the tale is told, the house caught fire and Mary burned alive in the blaze.
-On lonely nights you can still hear her screams.
+“As I said, it was near this spot that according to one legend, a house once stood where Mary and her family lived.
+As the tale is told, the house caught fire and Mary perished in the blaze.
+As the story goes, on lonely nights you can still hear her screams.
 And it is entirely possible that this story is true.
 A look through newspapers of the 19th century find many articles about fire in Sweet Hollow.
 It was remote, under populated, and as a result, fire and rescue services were basically non-existent.
-There are however, no articles that I’m aware of which refer to a woman named Mary perishing in any of the blazes, though I did find one of an elderly gentleman who was burned alive.
+There are however, no articles that I’m aware of which refer to a woman named Mary perishing in any of the blazes, though I did find one of an elderly gentleman who was burned alive.”

-But the story can’t end there, as the stories are never told the same way twice.
-Mary became an arsonist, who set the blaze in which she died, as well as her family.
-It wasn’t her home, but an insane asylum which Mary had been committed to, and the other patients and the staff burned alive as well.
+“But the story doesn’t end there.
+Folklore and urban legends as well, are seldom told the same way twice.
+The same story told two slightly different ways over time becomes two separate stories.
+In this variation, Mary became an arsonist, who set the blaze in which she died, as well as her family.
+In others it wasn’t her home, but an insane asylum which Mary had been committed to, and the other patients and the staff burned alive as well.”

 So Mary was never a patient in the mental institution on Mount Misery, nor a worker, nor did she set the fire that killed all the inmates and the staff.
 Which means she couldn’t have laughed as she burned alive, and therefore her laughter and the patient screams can’t be heard on Mount Misery.
 Nor can you occasionally catch the scent of burned wood and flesh, unless it’s from a different ghastly fire.